RootRez/publisher-api-docs/settings.md

 Retrieves a publishers settings and other meta data such as the destinations associated with the requested publisher.
 Publisher settings are defined in the [CRS Admin](https://crs.rootrez.com/admin).

+Client-side settings are implemented on the client.
+You may choose to use these settings or ignore them.

 | Endpoint | HTTP |
 | ------------- | ------------- |
 | /publisher/v3.0/.json?key=MyKey  | GET  |